krlawrence/graph/sample-code/README.md

 Files with a ".js" extension are JavaScript files designed to be run using Node.js and the Gremlin JavaScript driver available from NPM.

+Files with a ".go" extension are Go files designed to be compiled and run using the Apache TInkerPop Go client, launched in April 2022

 Some of the samples use data from CSV files that can be found in the *'/sample-data'* folder.